PurpleKingdomGames/itch.io-game-off-2020/README.md

 All of the source code and graphics were produced by [@hobnob](https://github.com/hobnob) and [@davesmith00000](https://github.com/davesmith00000).

-The sound effects are all royalty free (to the best of our knowledge):
+The sound effects are all royalty free:

 [https://freesound.org/people/qubodup/sounds/146770/](https://freesound.org/people/qubodup/sounds/146770/)